hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    [link to code](https://github.com/hackforla/peopledepot/blob/09e2856b6dd8038aedbbc9b42c3a44009be1fd2f/app/core/models.py#L96)

-   1. Having this field could cause the admin site to crash and the developer will need to look at the debug message and resolve it
+   1. Having a misconfigured or buggy custom field could cause the admin site to crash and the developer will need to look at the debug message and resolve it.

 ### Tests

 1. Feel free to write tests for the admin.
 There's no example for it yet.
-1. The reason there's no tests is that the admin site is independent of the API functionality, and we're mostly interested in the API part.
+1. The reason there's no tests is that the admin site is independent of the API functionality, and we're mainly interested in the API part.
+1. When the time comes that we depend on the admin interface, we will need to have tests for the needed functionalities.

-## Work on the API endpoints
+## The API

-There's several steps for adding API endpoints.
+There's several components to adding API endpoints: Model(already done), Serializer, View, and Router.

 ### Add serializer